 In this video, Tom Nickalls – Founder and CEO of Castle HR, will walk you through what employee turnover cost is, how to calculate it for your company and what a “healthy” employee turnover rate looks like.
 (Spoiler: it’s not 0%!)

 That doesn’t mean the situation is hopeless and you’re at the mercy of luck.
-In fact, you can noticeably reduce your turnover by implementing the right modern HR strategies.
-First, however, you must understand where you are today so that you can start to explore what needs to change.
+You can reduce turnover by implementing modern HR strategies and hiring the right people.

 What is a Normal Employee Turnover Rate?

 Your employee turnover rate is the proportion of your workforce who leave in a given year.

 For most SMBs, a 10% – 12% employee turnover rate is considered fairly standard.

 …but it can vary!
 Depending on your industry, you may even creep into the 15% range.
 Between July 2021 and June 2022, the global turnover rate (per LinkedIn) came in at 10.6%.

 Generally speaking, small growing companies experience more turnover than large, established companies, so don’t fret if your rate is higher than the ones referenced here.